-They are the ones that are going do the actual dental implants surgery treatment.
+They are the ones that are going to the actual dental implants surgery treatment.
 Most people are likely to think that they will need dental implants whenever they have a tooth knocked out.
-But in fact there can be another reason when you loose your tooth because dental complications like infection or disease.
-In this case is required to pull out the tooth and replace it instead.
+But in fact, there can be another reason when you lose your tooth because of dental complications like infection or disease.
+In this case, is required to pull out the tooth and replace it instead.

 The new implant that a patient will receive will look exactly like their previous tooth.
 Dental implants have been made to look and feel just like real teeth.
 They need to be brushed and flossed much just like the first set of teeth.